urnotsylvia/animator/resources/README.md

 View:
 I have a IView interface that has showAnimation(), which is telling the view what to show, and makeVisible() method, which is make the view to show in the JFrame.

-And I have a abstract class AView implements the IView that includes the makeVisible().
-There different views extends the AView: TextualView, DisplayView, SVGView.
+Three different views implements the IView: TextualView, DisplayView, SVGView.
 TextualView shows the animation model in the format same as the imported file SVGView shows it in the format that is an XML-based format that can be used to describe images and animations.
 DisPlayView is visualize by displaying the animation